-The Company's senior managers and executives consist of approximately 400 individuals.
-This entire group, including the NEOs, participates in the STI plan in which cash and stock bonus payouts each year are a function of the year-over-year percentage growth in the Company's EPS and FCF conversion.
+The Company's senior managers and executives consist of over 400 individuals.
+This entire group, including the NEOs, participates in the STI plan in which bonus payouts each year are a function of the Company's performance against annual adjusted EPS and FCF targets.
 Any payout depends entirely on these two elements.
 The two elements operate independently of each other and there are no individual performance incentives in the formula.
-The STI bonus is typically paid in a ratio of 2:1 cash bonus to stock bonus award in the form of Class B shares.

 The Company uses these two metrics to underscore the importance of collaboration at all levels of leadership.
 The Company supplies products to a diverse array of customers in a variety of global markets.
 The common thread is that the technology used in our high-performance precision control and fluid flow systems and our other key technical resources are transferable from one segment to another in response to fluctuating customer demands.
 Having our senior leadership focus on "what's good for the Company" has been an important factor in the Company's performance.
-For a detailed explanation of the STI calculation method, refer to the Short Term Incentive (STI) section under The Process Used to Determine Compensation, beginning on page 19.
+For a detailed explanation of the STI calculation method, refer to the Short Term Incentive (STI) section under The Process Used to Determine Compensation beginning on page 18.